transitland/www-transit-land/_posts/2016-06-06-trillium-guest-post.md

 title: 'Trillium Solutions: "Need to develop with transit data?
 Go to Transitland."'
 ---

 ***A guest post by Thomas Craig, the operations manager at [Trillium Solutions](http://trilliumtransit.com/).
 Trillium is a professional services firm that creates and manages GTFS feeds for over 200 transit agencies around North America.
-They also help agencies design and operator websites and other ways of using software to reach riders.
+They also help agencies design websites and other ways of using software to reach riders.
 Trillium has recently contributed many of the feeds under its management to Transitland, [as Thomas described recently on the Trillium blog](http://trilliumtransit.com/2016/06/06/need-to-develop-with-transit-data-go-to-transitland/):***

 <p>Looking for access to GTFS data for an agency managed or supported by Trillium to utilize in an app you're building?
 Turn to <a href="https://transit.land/">Transitland</a>, an open-source GTFS aggregator and API hosted and maintained by <a href="https://mapzen.com/">Mapzen</a>.</p>